vernaillen/vernaillen.dev.old/content/about.md

 ---
 src: /images/woutervernaillen.jpg
 width: 300
-caption: Wouter Vernaillen
+height: 350
-imageShadow: false
+alt: Wouter Vernaillen
 ---
 ::
 By now I have build up more then :YearsOfExperience years of experience in web development and full stack development.